Scientific Name(s): Bacillus clausii

 Common Name(s): Enterogermina, Erceflora, Probiotic

 B. clausii is a commonly used Bacillus spp. probiotic.
-Clinical data support its use for the treatment and prevention of gut barrier impairment.
-Small trials have investigated use in preterm neonates to prevent infection, treatment of nasal allergies and upper respiratory infections in children, and treatment of acute or chronic diarrhea, small-intestine bacterial overgrowth (SIBO), and adverse effects of Helicobacter pylori therapy in adults.
+The antimicrobial and immunomodulatory properties of B. clausii support its use for the treatment and prevention of intestinal bacterial flora disorders, with particular efficacy suggested for diarrhea according to clinical trial data and a systematic review and meta-analysis.
+Small trials have investigated use for prevention of infection in preterm neonates; treatment of nasal allergies and upper respiratory infections in children; and treatment of acute or chronic diarrhea, small-intestine bacterial overgrowth (SIBO), and adverse effects of Helicobacter pylori therapy in adults.
+According to the World Gastroenterology Organization guidelines, data suggest that probiotics as adjuvant therapy may be helpful in H. pylori eradication (level 1b evidence), but data are insufficient to support probiotic monotherapy as an effective eradication strategy.

 Hypersensitivity to B. clausii or to any of the product excipients.